sujoncep/AiChatbot/README.md

 # AiChatbot
-This repo for tublian intership
+This repo for tublian internship